elliottb303/util/README.md

 # util
-various text modifications and scripts
+All various text modifications and scripts